 - present a letter from their pastor attesting that they are a practicing Catholic.

-A baptized person who belongs to a non-Catholic church may be present for the Baptism as a Christian witness.
-One Catholic godparent is requiredIf it is impossible to be in attendance, proxy is acceptable.
+A baptized person who belongs to a non-Catholic Christian church may be present for the Baptism as a Christian witness if there is also a Catholic godparent.